 Computer game input devices provide readily accessible hardware for experimentation.
+One notable example of this is Amy Alexander's Thingee[8], which can be programmed using a dance mat.
 Also, programming environments which use the visual language of computer games allows live coding to appeal to wider audiences.
 There are some precedents for programming forming part or the entirety of a game play mechanic.
 I will cover two such examples here.